 6 4-5-ounce skinless, boneless salmon fillets

-1. Whisk all ingredients except orange zest and salmon fillets together in small saucepan.
+1. Whisk all ingredients except orange zest and salmon fillets together in a small saucepan.
 Bring to boil over medium heat; simmer until thickened, about 2-4 minutes.
 Stir in orange zest and set aside.

 2. Season salmon with sea salt and a generous sprinkle of freshly ground pepper.
 Brush the top of each salmon fillet with glaze.
 Heat oil in a large skillet over medium heat until hot, but not smoking.
 Cook salmon fillets, glazed sides down, 1 minute; reduce heat to medium-low, and cook 2 minutes more.
 Turn fillets over, and cook 3-4 minutes for medium (salmon will be slightly pink in the middle), or longer if desired.
 Transfer to a plate; loosely cover with foil to keep warm.
 Serve with Strawberry Apricot & Fresh Fennel Salsa, if desired.